 Leave the sarnies at home, because picnics are banned at Blackpool Pleasure Beach and will be taken from you at security.
 Saying that, you can take in bottled drinks, unopened packets of crisps or shop wrapped cake.
 But that’s not enough for a whole day.
 So what food options will you find inside - and where should you go if none of those tickle your tastebuds?

 From Italian to American, quick bites and sit-down meals, there’s all manner of food outlets inside the theme park.
 Prices can be a little higher than the rest of the Promenade, so a great value option is to go for the all-you-can-eat wristband.
-It costs £25 for an adult online, but if you’re there all day (for breakfast, lunch and dinner) they really are good value.
 However, if it’s a bit of gourmet sophistication you’re after, why not try the Oyster Bar?
 Tucked away under the Flying Machines, they even do champagne!

 If nothing appeals at Blackpool Pleasure Beach, you can leave at any time during your visit (just ensure your hand is stamped for re-entry) and make use of the many eateries close by.
 For something special try the Beachcomber Steakhouse.
 Consistently voted the best steakhouse in Blackpool, the service is speedy (great if you want to race back to enjoy more rides) plus they do a mean T-bone in stilton sauce and a to-die-for sticky toffee pudding.

 The Pleasure Beach is home to the Big One which, at 213 feet, is still the tallest roller coaster in the UK.
 It’s incredibly popular so, to avoid spending hours queuing to get on, arrive at the theme park 45 minutes before gates open, then make straight for the Big One as soon as they let you in.
 It takes 60 to 90 minutes for queues to build up in the morning, so racing there really does save time.